MohamedAsfar/Customer-Churn-Detection-/README.md

 ### Points to Note

--Among 10127 customers, 1628 customers have left the bank which indicates 16.08% churn rate in the bank -The credit cards are categorized into four groups namely Blue, Gold, Silver and Platinum with Blue being the most.
+- Among 10127 customers, 1628 customers have left the bank which indicates 16.08% churn rate in the bank
+- The credit cards are categorized into four groups namely Blue, Gold, Silver and Platinum with Blue being the most.
--The customers were more attracted during week 36 which denotes that the bank might have given extra coupons, gifts during this time
+- The customers were more attracted during week 36 which denotes that the bank might have given extra coupons, gifts during this time
--Age is found to be normally distributed
+- Age is found to be normally distributed

 ## Data Partition